SCHOOL OF HEALTH SCIENCES

 - Statistics: 3 semester credit hours / 4 quarter credit hours

-- Medical Terminology*: 1 semester credit hours / 1 quarter credit hours
+- Medical Terminology*: 1 semester credit hour / 1 quarter credit hour

-* A certificate of completion for a medical terminology course is also acceptable
+* A certificate of completion for a medical terminology course is also acceptable.

 Official Transcripts for Completion of Baccalaureate Degree